Dedicated in passionate pursuit of God’s calling on her life, Amy Carmichael has been an inspiration to many missionaries over the past 170 years.

 On the journey over to Japan, Amy had a great deal of influence on the crew members and passengers.
 She had a constant passion to witness for Christ, and even the captain accepted Christ after observing how cheerfully Amy faced the dirt and insects onboard the ship.

-Upon arriving in Japan, Amy found the Japanese culture hard to adapt to.
+Upon arriving in Japan when she was 26 years old , Amy found the Japanese culture hard to adapt to.
 In addition, the missionaries with which she worked with hardly seemed care about reaching people with the good news of Christ and would sit around gossiping.

 The language was also extremely difficult for her to pick up, yet that did not stop Amy from witnessing to people.
 Every day she would ask God for a certain amount of converts that day.
 There were times when she thought she had made a mistake in asking for a certain number, but each time God proved Himself faithful to bring the exact amount of people she had asked for to come to faith.